Blatzar/scraping-tutorial/using_apis.md

 }
 """
 ```
-Now, that is way too simply in python, sadly I am here to get your hopes down, and say that its not as simple in kotlin. <br/>
+Now, that is way too simple in python, sadly I am here to get your hopes down, and say that its not as simple in kotlin. <br/>

 First of all, we are going to use a library named Jackson by FastXML. <br/>
 In build.gradle: